arlimus/arlimus.github.io/src/contents/articles/gin.and.gorilla/index.md

 }
 ```

-Run it and open your browser on [localhost:12312](http://localhost:12312).
+Run it and point your browser to [localhost:12312](http://localhost:12312).
 You should now see the ping messages and responses:

 <img title="Ping pong with websockets" src="pingpong.png" style="max-width:512px; margin-left: auto; margin-right: auto">

+Happy hacking.
+No animals were harmed in making this blog.